nekiscz/Automation.Core/nEkis.AutomationCore/readme.txt

 ﻿Hi there!

 This package holds most useful code that I use in my automation.
 Feel free to use it or its parts.
 But first follow these steps to make everything work as intended.

 #1 - Check App.config to set everything as you want
 #2 - Update nuget packages, so it has versions you want
 #3 - Build it so you know there are no problems with nuget versions
 #4 - Run the testing test and if browser will popup IT'S ALIVE!
+#5 - Set Framework/Console/* files as "copy if new"
+#6 - Run the runall.bat (if Class Library)
-#5 - GL HF
+#7 - GL HF

 P.S.: Yeah i know it's kinda mess.